Connor Wong Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (3.90).

-- Guardians pitchers combine to surrender 23 home runs (0.9 per game), the sixth-fewest in the league.
+- Guardians pitchers combine to allow the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- Bieber (1-1 with a 3.23 ERA and 22 strikeouts in 30 2/3 innings pitched) gets the start for the Guardians, his sixth of the season.
+- Plesac (1-1) takes the mound for the Guardians in his fifth start of the season.
+He's put together a 6.50 ERA in 18 2/3 innings pitched, with 13 strikeouts.

-- In his last outing on Saturday against the Miami Marlins, the righty went 5 2/3 innings, giving up three earned runs while surrendering four hits.
+- The right-hander's most recent time out was on Sunday against the Miami Marlins, when he went five innings, surrendering three earned runs while giving up 10 hits.

+- In four games this season, the 28-year-old has a 6.50 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .354 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.